 Sure, you can put pen to paper when it comes to your goals and list them in order of importance.

-But is that a SMART strategy?
+But is that a SMART goal setting strategy?

 Brian Tracy, CEO of Brian Tracy International, explains why you need to go a step further.
 He argues that regular goals can have one or more of the following disadvantages:

-- Arbitrary: Goals that are arbitrary don’t add significant value to your life.
+- Arbitrary: goals that are arbitrary don’t add significant value to your life.

-- Difficult to measure: If you can’t measure the goal, it’s hard to determine your progress.
+- Difficult to measure: if you can’t measure the goal, it’s hard to determine your progress.

-- Lack of a timeframe: Goals that aren’t time-bound are often put on a perpetual snooze where they’re not completely abandoned, but not achieved either.
+- Lack of a timeframe: goals that aren’t time-bound are often put on a perpetual snooze where they’re not completely abandoned, but not achieved either.